 Steaming clams is incredibly simple.
 You basically just add heat.
 And clams, gotta bless em, are such sweet forgiving critters... even when you mess up a bit, they're still delicious.
 But you won't mess up, because here are our best tips.

-Rinse the clams under fresh water to remove any grit or algae from the shells.
-You don't need to soak them.
-Discard any dead clams.
-(Dead clams will be full of mud, or widely gaping open.
-Read more about how to store and handle clams here.)
-Put the clams in a pot or a pan with a lid.
-Add a bit of liquid to get things started, but just a splash.
-Melted butter, wine, or chicken stock will work.
+Put clean clams in a pot or a pan with a lid.
+Add a bit of liquid to get things started... wine, water, or chicken stock will work... but just a splash.
+Clams release liquid as they cook.
 Steam the clams on medium heat, with the lid on, for 5 to 7 minutes.
 Clams cook like popcorn: some cook faster than others.
 Stir or shake the pot during cooking so that all the clams have room to open up.

 Tip 1: Watch the heat

 When we say medium heat we mean it... don't turn the dial up.
 Cooking slowly will help all the clams open.
-Cook them too fast, and you risk overcooking them, which can cause them to be a bit tough.
+Cook them too fast, and you risk overcooking them, which can cause them to be a bit tough and fall out of their shells.
 Still yummy, but tough.